 - Make sure remaining pills are sealed in a container or plastic bag, but do not crush them with indigestible substances such as dirt or used coffee grinds.

 - Take advantage of any programs in your area that will dispose of or take back the unused medications such as any DEA- designated drop box.
 See a list of Utah disposal sites here.

 - Contact the DEA’s Diversion Control Division to locate a drop-off point in your area at 800-882-9539 from 8:30am- 5:50pm EST.

 Because there is more awareness about the epidemic in Utah, people now have options available for treatment.
 For instance, the Affordable Care Act in Utah provides treatment options through their health insurance plans for people who may experience an addiction to prescription pain pills.
 Some judges in the state of Utah are now sentencing offenders to mandatory drug treatment programs instead of jail time.

 If you or someone you know is a victim of prescription drug addiction, a great option to consider is the Renaissance Ranch Ogden, the drug addiction treatment center in Ogden, Utah.
-For a free assessment with our therapeutic team, feel free to call us at 385-222-3737.
+For an assessment with our therapeutic team, feel free to call us at 385-222-3737.
 Our team members can discuss options with you to help you begin your path to a safe and fast recovery from prescription pain medications.

 - Fun Sober Holiday Activities - December 16, 2022

 - How Gratitude is a Powerful Tool in Addiction Treatment - November 24, 2022